dfinnis/SnowCrash/level01/Ressources/README.md

 # Level 01

 ## Vulnerability

 Password stored in publicly readable file, weak encryption

-## Solution
+## Context

-First step, look for flag01 password.
-For some reason we have read rights on /etc/passwd...
+Nothing in the home folder, but for some reason we have read rights on /etc/passwd...
 ```
 level01@SnowCrash:~$ ls -l /etc/ | grep 'passwd'
 -rw-r--r-- 1 root root    2477 Mar  5  2016 passwd
 ```

+## Solution

-This is where user account details are stored.
-Let's look inside.
+/etc/passwd stores user account details.
+Let's look for the password for user ```flag01```.
 Note: [the second field](https://www.cyberciti.biz/faq/understanding-etcpasswd-file-format/) is the password.
 ```
 level01@SnowCrash:~$ grep 'flag01' /etc/passwd